hujun-open/myflags/README.md

 - skipflag: skip the field for flagging
 - alias: use the specified alias as the name of the parameter
 - usage: the usage string of the parameter
-- action: this field is an action
+- action: this field is an action, the value is the method name to run
+- required: this field is a mandatory required flag
+- choices: a comma separated list of value choices for the field, used for auto completion

 ## Supported Types